UNITES-Lab/keylogging/data_artifact/README.md

 2. Keystroke Inference: Uses the extracted timings to infer the original typed input.

-This repository contains the **keystroke extraction** portion of the attack.
+This directory contains the **keystroke extraction** portion of the attack.

-### ./flush_reload
-This directory contains a visualization tool for analyzing Flush+Reload side-channel traces against ground truth kernel function usage.
-Refer to the README inside the folder for detailed instructions and usage.

 ### ./native_simulation and ./web-simulation
 These directories include tools for simulating Prime+Probe attacks in native and web environments, respectively.
 They support replaying keystrokes using our public dataset.
 Please see the README in each folder for setup and execution details.

+### Attack Environment
+We modify the parameters to perform the attack on a Sandy Bridge (i7-2600) and use the hardware settings outlined in setup-system.sh in each simulation folder.
+We have observed similar successes on other later architectures (Kaby Lake) with their respective parameters.